 Virginia is an amazing place.
 Where else can you find mountains and beaches, high-end horse-racing communities and small towns with neighbors who travel by wagon — all within a two-hour drive?…

 Vehicle owners and their guests will need to abide by the proper speed limits when accessing the community.
 Many subdivisions will have speed limits posted around the community.

 Take note—there are always other homeowners watching.
 They will record cars coming into the community, as well as their license plate numbers.
 And if kids are playing around the subdivision, this can be of real concern.
 Safety is a top concern for everyone living in the HOA.

 As one can see, living in a homeowner association has more rules than one might have thought.
 It’s always recommended to read the Bylaws, Rules and Regulations, and Exterior Maintenance Guidelines before purchasing a home with HOA limitations.
 Failure to comply can result in steep fines and even foreclosure.

 On a brighter note, rules are in place to protect the interests of everyone in the community.
 Property owners are responsible for living responsibly for their own sake as well as those around them.
 No doubt all residents will learn to live within the rules and maintain cordial relationships.

-If you’ve enjoyed this article and learned something new about HOA rules or limitations, please share it with a friend who might also have interest.
+If you’ve enjoyed this article and learned something new about HOA rules or limitations, please share it with a friend who might also have an interest.
 Thank you!

-Again, according to Rentkidz failure to make payment on the HOA fee can result in a foreclosure.
+Again, according to Rentkidz failure to make a payment on the HOA fee can result in foreclosure.